bin3/bobo/README.md

 cd <WORKSPACE_DIR>
 touch BUILD_ROOT
 ```
-* Edit a `BUILD` file in a directory project, which is a sub-directory of the worksapce directory.
+* Edit a `BUILD` file in a project directory, which is a sub-directory of the worksapce directory.

 ```
 cd <PROJECT_DIR>